Forward to the Mission

 The cargo doors at the rear can be opened widely in opposite directions for easy loading and unloading of stretchers and supplies.

 The cabin space is large despite the compact body of the helicopter itself.
 The specifications can be changed depending on its various applications.

 Kawasaki also provides modification, repairs, inspection, maintenance, training and other post-sales services.
 We are ready to ship within 24 hours whenever parts need to be replaced, and we offer our customers a full lineup of services.

 Transmits information about disasters through videos for live broadcasting or for assessment.

 Announces alerts or evacuation orders in case of disaster.

 Used to lift or lower hovering rescuers who are saving victims.

 Carries and sprays water and fire retardant for aerial firefighting.

 A long history of co-development with Airbus

-Katsumi Tamura from Kawasaki Heavy Industries and Axel Humpert from Airbus Helicopters look back at the forty year relationship between the two companies that led to the development of a new 5-bladed H145//BK117 D-3 that was unveiled at Heli-Expo earlier 2019 year.
+Katsumi Tamura from Kawasaki Heavy Industries and Axel Humpert from Airbus Helicopters look back at the 40 years relationship between the two companies that led to the development of a new 5-bladed H145//BK117 D-3 that was unveiled at Heli-Expo earlier 2019 year.